onap/policy-parent/docs/architecture/architecture.rst

 The ONAP Policy Framework follows the architectural approach for microservices recommended by the `ONAP Architecture Subcommittee <https://wiki.onap.org/display/DW/Architecture+Subcommittee>`__.

-The ONAP Policy Framework defines `Kubernetes Services
+The ONAP Policy Framework uses an infrastructure such as Kubernetes `Services
 <https://kubernetes.io/docs/concepts/services-networking/service/>`__ to manage the life cycle of Policy Framework
 executable components at runtime.
 A Kubernetes service allows, among other parameters,  the number of instances (*pods* in Kubernetes terminology) that should be deployed for a particular service to be specified and a common endpoint for